raharrasy/RL2019-BaseCodes/Exercise3/README.md

 ### Marking details
 #### Performance marking
 The performance of the agent is going to be based on average time to goal.
 Under this metric, several different experiments with different starting states are executed.
-At each episode, we then measure the number of timesteps that passed until the agents score a goal.
+At each episode, we then measure the number of timesteps that passed until the agent scores a goal.
 In episodes where agents fail to score goals, a default value of the maximum timesteps in an episode (e.g. 500 timesteps) will be used for in the averaging process, otherwise the time to goal is going to be used.

 **We require you to store the parameters of your neural network every 1 million global timesteps and at the end of training.
 Then, include it in your submitted files along with your scripts** under the name `**params_<k-th storage time>**`.
-To this end, we have provided you a function to save your model parameters in `saveModelNetwork(model, strDirectory)` under `Worker.py`.
+To this end, we have provided you with a function to save your model parameters in `saveModelNetwork(model, strDirectory)` under `Worker.py`.
 As an example, **after 1 million global steps, store your parameters as `params_1`, `params_2` after 2 million global steps, etc**.
 At the end of training, save your parameters as **`params_last`**.

 To save your model parameters, we have provided the saveModelNetwork() function inside `Worker.py`.
 You only need to specify the neural network that you are about to store and the name of the file for storage.